 What am I responsible for during the sale work wise?

 In most cases, absolutely nothing.
 It is nice if you give us a contact phone number so that we can call you from time to time to check on any issues that do come up like, “Should we sell a coin collection that we found or would you care to keep it.”

 What happens if my Mother or family has hidden money inside the house and it is found by the liquidator?
 Photos?
 Love letters?
 Personal papers?

-Michigan Liquidators cannot answer for other liquidators but in our case, we simply set these things aside, along with anything else that seems too personal to sell without permission.
+Michigan Liquidators cannot answer for other companies, but in our case we simply set these things aside, along with anything else that seems too personal to sell without permission.
 The individual who's signature is on the Estate Sale Agreement is immediately notified so they can make arrangements for pick up or have property mailed or shipped to them.

 Should I donate the general household items and or throw away the junk in the garage etc. before I have a liquidator in?

 Some of the biggest mistakes our clients have made was to dispose of items prior to hiring and using a professional liquidator.
 We can and do sell nearly all that you have, no matter how bad it looks to you.
 Please, do us both a favor and leave every single thing in the house, garage and yard until after we conduct the sale for you.

 How do you appraise art?

 We can appraise certain art and do so by researching it.
 When we feel a loss for knowledge or we need someone more well versed on the art